 All-in-one editing and distribution

-To edit and distribute your podcast to places like Apple Podcasts, Spotify, or Google Podcasts, try Anchor.
-You can even record with Anchor, so it’s really an all-in-one.
+To distribute your podcast to places like Apple Podcasts, Spotify, or Google Podcasts, try Sounder.
+You can publish unlimited podcasts for free on Sounder.

 Macs come with lots of great features, which make them a wonderful computer to have if you’re trying to get into podcasting.
 But when you’re trying to step things up, it’s time for something new.